Labor Cost in Recipe Items - FAQs

 Enable Labor Costs in Company Settings:

 Prime Cost includes the cost of your food and beverage (COGS) and your labor cost.
 Because not all customers will want to include labor costs in recipe items, we have made this feature is enabled via Company Settings.
-Navigate to Company>Setup>Company Settings and then click on the labor tab to enable this feature (see below):
+Use the Sidebar to navigate to the Manage Company menu option, select Company Settings, and then click on the labor tab to enable this feature (see below):

 Enable Recipe Labor Cost Features: Check this box to enable labor cost features and reports in COGS-Well.